-Idioms A to Z phrases and expressions?
+A to Z list of Idioms and phrases with their meanings and examples

 This lesson you will learn the meaning of some of the idioms from the England and around the world.
 The lesson is to help you understand the meanings when you read about them or hear them.

 ** Some of the slang words are of an adult nature **